 We have four main areas we prioritize to assure our students are motivated, inspired and heard:

 At VLACS, our instructors and advisors work hard to establish a strong sense of community for our students.
 This is done by creating authentic relationships and encouraging communication in a one-on-one atmosphere so students feel comfortable talking to school personnel and feel that their voice is being heard.

 But, for an online school, you might be wondering how this is possible.
-Even without actual offices, our staff maintains an open door policy and encourages an active flow of conversation.
-Students are welcome to chat with their instructors or advisors at any time though online messaging, video chats, email, and frequent phone calls.
+Even without actual offices, our staff maintains an open-door policy and encourages an active flow of conversation.
+Students are welcome to chat with their instructors or advisors at any time through online messaging, video chats, email, and frequent phone calls.